tojkuv/the-rust-book/error-handling/README.md

 Similarly, the `unwrap` and `expect` methhods are very handy when prototyping, before you're ready to decide how to handle errors They leave clear markers in your code for when you're ready to make your program more robust.

-If a method call fails in a test, you'd want the whole test to fail, even if that method isn't the functionality under test.
+If a method call fails in a test, you'd want the whole test to fail, even if that method isn'_t the functionality under test.
 Because `panic!` is how a test is marked as a failure, calling `unwrap` or `expect` is exactly what should happen.

 ### Cases in Which You Have More Information Than the Compiler

-It would also be appropriate to call `unwrap` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn't something the compiler understands.
+It would also be appropriate to call `unwrap` when you have some other logic that ensures the `Result` will have an `Ok` value, but the logic isn'_t something the compiler understands.
 You'll still have a `Result` value thhat you need to handle: whatever operation you're calling still has the possibility of failing in general, even though it's logically impossible in your particular situation.
 If you can ensure by manually inspecting the code that you'll never have an `Err` variant, it's perfectly acceptable to call `unwrap`.
 Here's an example:

 ```rust
 use std::net::IpAddr;